Support for Attention Research Update is provided

 This is not surprising as no treatment - including medication - will help

-typically found in controlled studies of medication treatment and this is
+found in controlled studies of medication treatment and this is important

 Despite these limitations and concerns, this study represents an important